Uncategorized – UW Graduate School Skip to content

 Why the name change now?

-One, we are in a new historical moment.
-The Office of Recruitment for Minority Graduate and Professional Students was established in1970, at the height of various social movements in which Black, Latinx, Indigenous, and Asians/Pacific Islander peoples demanded access, equality, and justice.
+The Office of Recruitment for Minority Graduate and Professional Students was established in1970, at the height of various social movements in which Black, Latinx, Indigenous, Asian, and Pacific Islander peoples demanded access, equality, and justice.
 The Office focused on recruitment, counseling and providing financial support.

 Its existence was unique — while other campuses created programs for undergraduates, it was the first to focus on post-baccalaureate students and their particular needs.